CFC-Lawton/ConformedToChrist/README.md

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <h1 align="center">
-  The Conformed to Christ Podcast
+  Conformed to Christ Podcast
 </h1>

 <p>The Conformed to Christ podcast, where we seek to engage the mind affect the heart, and call people to follow Christ.</p>

----
+** # Gatsby Related Documentation **

-<h2>Gatsby & Netlify CLI Related Instructions</h2>
+_Have another more specific idea?
+You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._

 ## 🚀 Quick start